vpalmisano/webrtcperf/README.md

 - NodeJS application.
 - Puppeteer library for controlling chromium instances.
-- A patched version of chromium (see `./chromium` directory): setting the `USE_NULL_VIDEO_DECODER` environment variable the video decoding is disabled, lowering the CPU requirements when running multiple instances.
+- A patched version of chromium (see `./chromium` directory): setting the `USE_NULL_VIDEO_DECODER` environment variable disables the video decoding, lowering the CPU requirements when running multiple browser sessions.

 ## Running from source code